Zamiell/isaac-achievement-randomizer/docs/about.md

 ### Eden TMTRAINER Handling

-If Eden is randomly assigned TMTRAINER, it will be taken away and a new passive item will be assigned.
-(This is a quality of life fix for a convention taken from the Isaac streaking community, because starting TMTRAINER is unfair for streaking purposes.)
+In this mod, Eden can never start with TMTRAINER.
+(This is a quality of life fix for a convention taken from the Isaac streaking community, because starting TMTRAINER is unfair for streaking purposes.
+For example, a TMTRAINER collectible could have the effect of `when enemy dies --> spawn another enemy`, making the run impossible to complete.)

 ### Pause Prevention